France v Scotland to go ahead despite virus outbreak: Six Nations - RFI

 The Six Nations match between France and Scotland will go ahead this weekend as planned despite an outbreak of coronavirus cases in the home camp, tournament organisers said on Wednesday.

-Sunday's match in Paris was placed in doubt after 15 players and staff including captain Charles Ollivon and coach Fabien Galthie contracted the virus following the February 14 win against Ireland in Dublin.
+Sunday's match in Paris was placed in doubt after 15 France players and staff including captain Charles Ollivon and coach Fabien Galthie contracted the virus following their February 14 win against Ireland in Dublin.

 "Further to a meeting of the Six Nations testing oversight group this morning to review the latest test results of the French squad, the Six Nations confirm the plans to stage the France v Scotland match as originally scheduled this coming Sunday," said a Six Nations statement.